SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/parameters-command-line-installer.md

 ---
 ### `-Vcollector.secureFiles=[true|false]`

-By default, new Collector installations will use [Enhanced File System Security](enhanced-file-system-security-installed-collectors.md).
-To disable this feature during installation, use the command line argument: `-Vcollector.secureFiles=false`
+By default, new Collector installations will use [enhanced file system security](enhanced-file-system-security-installed-collectors.md).
+To disable this feature during installation, use the command line argument: `-Vcollector.secureFiles=false`.

 ---
 ### `-VrunAs.username=[username]`